What is Number Sense?

 Perhaps the hardest thing about providing your students with the opportunity for your student to count items in excess of 100, is getting your hands on enough concrete materials!
-You’de be surprised how easy it is to find lots of little things around your classroom!
-Think paddle pop sticks, pebbles, pasta shapes, pegs and counters.
+You’d be surprised how easy it is to find lots of little things around your classroom!
+Think craft sticks, pebbles, pasta shapes, pegs, and counters.

 If you can’t get your hands on a large collection of items, fret not.
 We have created a Counting Collections in the Hundreds PowerPoint to use in the classroom when exploring efficient ways of counting collections in the hundreds.